A design is the overall appearance of a product - the shape, configuration, pattern and ornamentation which gives a unique visual appearance.

 We administer legislation that governs four types of IP rights in Australia, which has a long history.

 Contact us by phone or visit us in person.
 Alternatively, use our customer enquiry form or our feedback form to have your say.

-We have a number of current consultations and reviews, and we are committed to involving anyone who is interested.
+We have a number of current consultations and reviews, and are committed to involving the public.

 Find out more about working for IP Australia, including our current vacancies, non-ongoing register, Indigenous recruitment and tips for applicants.

-Find out about our latest news, featured articles, official notices, events, press kits and how you can stay informed.
+Find out about our latest news, featured articles, events, publications, press kits and how you can stay informed.